wpierozak/ALFIPbus/README.md

 1. Create a boost::asio::io_context variable (it must exist for the entire program's lifetime).
 2. Create a SwtLink object by providing the RPC name, io_context variable, remote device address, and port it listens to.
-3. (Optional) Set the level of detail for the debug information.
-4. Start the DimServer.
+3. Start the DimServer.
-5. Create a loop.
+4. Create a loop.

 ## SWT Frame